Observation of the $\Upsilon$(3S) meson and suppression of $\Upsilon$ states in PbPb collisions at

 Tabulated results are provided in the HEPData record for this analysis~\cite{hepdata}.

 The CMS apparatus~\cite{CMS:2008xjf} is a multipurpose, nearly hermetic detector, designed to trigger on~\cite{CMS:2020cmk,CMS:2016ngn} and identify electrons, muons, photons, and hadrons~\cite{CMS:2015xaf,CMS:2018rym,CMS:2015myp,CMS:2014pgm}.
 A superconducting solenoid of 6\unit{m} internal diameter provides a magnetic field of 3.8\unit{T}.
 Within the solenoid volume are the silicon pixel and strip tracker, a crystal electromagnetic calorimeter, and a brass-scintillator hadron calorimeter.
-Muons are measured in gas-ionization detectors embedded in the steel flux-return yoke outside the solenoid.
-The forward hadron (HF) calorimeters, located at $ 3 < \abs{\eta} < 5$, extend the pseudorapidity ($\eta$) coverage provided by the barrel and endcap detectors.
+The pseudorapidity ($\eta$) coverage of these calorimeters is extended by the forward hadron (HF) calorimeters, located at $3 < \abs{\eta} < 5$.
+Muons are measured in the range $\abs{\eta} < 2.4$ using gas-ionization detectors embedded in the steel flux-return yoke outside the solenoid.
 Events are filtered using a two-tiered trigger system~\cite{CMS:2016ngn}.
 The first level (L1), composed of custom hardware processors, uses information from the calorimeters and muon detectors~\cite{CMS:2020cmk}.
 The second level, known as the high-level trigger (HLT), consists of a farm of processors running a version of the full event reconstruction software.
 Centrality is determined using the sum of the total transverse energy deposited in both of the HF calorimeters~\cite{Chatrchyan:2011sx}.